PerplexDigital/Perplex.ContentBlocks/README.md

 ## Umbraco 9+ / .NET 5+

-ContentBlocks 2.0 which supports Umbraco 9+ / .NET 5+ is [out now on NuGet](https://www.nuget.org/packages/Perplex.ContentBlocks).
-This package can be installed in v8, v9 and v10 websites.
+ContentBlocks 2.0 adds support for Umbraco 9+ / .NET 5+ and is [out now on NuGet](https://www.nuget.org/packages/Perplex.ContentBlocks).

+The package is compatible with the following Umbraco versions:

+- 8
+- 9
+- 10
+- 11

 It can be installed as usual via NuGet:

+`dotnet add package Perplex.ContentBlocks`

+-or-

 `Install-Package Perplex.ContentBlocks`

-This is direct port of `v1.9.0` and the API is almost identical.
+Version 2.0 is direct port of `v1.9.0` and the API is almost identical.
 There is a small change in the way you render the Content Blocks in your Razor view for v9+ only.
 See [Rendering Content Blocks](#rendering-content-blocks) for details.

 ## Demo